clebert/llama2.zig/README.md

 Some deviations from the original include:

 - No OpenMP support
-  - **Update**: For models with more than 4096 dimensions, I divide two sentences of matrix multiplications across multiple threads.
-However, for smaller models, this tends to reduce throughput due to multithreading overhead.
 - SIMD optimization of the matmul function using `@Vector`
 - No mmap support; the checkpoint file is instead fully loaded into the RAM
-  - which I suspect explains the relatively good performance of Llama 2 7B compared to the C implementation...
 - Utilization of slices instead of many-item pointers
+- For models with more than 4096 dimensions, I divide two sentences of matrix multiplications across multiple threads

 ## todos